The Arctic Flight Nobody Noticed: How Canada’s Alert Station Became NATO’s Answer to Trump’s Greenland Threats

 The story is bigger than one flight.

-A map showing CFS Alert in Canada relative to Thule Air Force Base in Greenland
+A map depicting the proximity of CFS Alert and Thule Air Force Base/Peterson Space Force Base

 Part I: What Alert Actually Does